calebq2010/facebook-posts-qa/README.md

 ## High Level Overview

 There currently is a `tests` directory in the root of the application that holds the test file that Nightwatch.js loads from the configuration file.

-## How to Run the Tests

-- From the root of the Facebook app if you run `npx nightwatch`

-- It should spin up chrome and run through the tests in total of 10 assertions

 # Packages Used in This Project